WREN-LP

+WREN-LP (97.9 FM) is a classic hits and oldies formatted broadcast radio station licensed to Charlottesville, Virginia, serving Charlottesville and Albemarle County in Virginia.
+WREN-LP is owned and operated by Genesis Communications.
+The station was formerly simulcast on WKMZ-LP (96.5 FM) in nearby Ruckersville.

+WKMZ-LP

-WKMZ-LP was a broadcast radio station licensed to Ruckersville, Virginia and serving Greene County, Virginia.
+WKMZ-LP was a broadcast radio station licensed to Ruckersville, Virginia, and serving Greene County, Virginia.
 WKMZ-LP was owned by Gateway Media, consisting of former Stu-Comm, Inc. board member Jon G. Hall, WNRN announcer John "Rusty" Cempre, and Robert M. Johnson.
-The station aired an oldies format, simulcasting the programming of WREN-LP 97.9 FM in Charlottesville.
+The station aired an oldies format, simulcasting the programming of WREN-LP 97.9 in Charlottesville.
 The station was taken silent on October 11, 2019, and its license was cancelled April 15, 2021, as the station had been off the air for more than one year.